-"Allocation Letter" means the written correspondence from the Authority indicating the Taxpayer is eligible to claim tax credits under A.R.S. § 41-1525.
+"Allocation Letter" means the written correspondence from Commerce indicating the Taxpayer is eligible to claim tax credits under A.R.S. § 41-1525.

 "Application" means as defined in Rules Section 1.

-"Business Day" means a day other than Saturday, Sunday, or a day the State of Arizona observes a legal holiday or a day on which the Authority is authorized or obligated by law or executive order to be closed.
+"Business Day" means a day other than Saturday, Sunday, or a day the State of Arizona observes a legal holiday or a day on which Commerce is authorized or obligated by law or executive order to be closed.

-"Capital Investment" means as defined at Rules Section 5.
+"Capital Investment" means as defined in Rules Section 5.